 ORSANCO collected 150 samples from the Ohio River, which were analyzed for the toxin microcystin.
 Finished drinking water was sampled by either the water utilities or State personnel.
 Analysis of the samples was conducted either by ELISA or LC/MS. Full results are available in Appendix J. No toxins were detected in finished drinking water.
 Of the samples collected by ORSANCO, 15 (or 10%) were greater than 6 ug/L. The highest toxin concentration was 1900 ug/L at river mile 468.8 (Cincinnati, OH).

-While this event occurred outside the timeframe of this report, it is included due to its significance regarding Ohio River water quality.
 The cause(s) of this event are unknown but data is currently being compiled and analyzed.